What Causes A Bumpy Lawn?

 Soft Grass

-They say to leave only footprints when you’re in the wild, but even footprints can be damaging to our own yards.
-Some species of grass are tougher than others; it’s just the way of things.
+They say to leave only footprints when you’re in the wild, but even footprints can be damaging to our yards.
+Remember, some species of grass are tougher than others.

 Softer grass doesn’t cope well with foot traffic, and once dead, the earth will erode and sink, so tread lightly, or better yet, don’t tread on it at all.